-The minimum active members is the number of members that must be active in a priority group in order for the Link Controller to send its requests to that group.
-If the number of active members falls below this number, requests are sent to the next highest priority group (the priority group with the next lowest priority number).
+The minimum active members is the number of members that must be active in a priority group for the Link Controller to send its requests to only that group.
+If the number of active members falls below this number, the system also sends requests to the next highest priority group (the priority group with the next lowest priority number).

 The Link Controller uses monitors to determine whether nodes are up or down.
 There are several different types of monitors and they use various methods to determine the status of a server or service.

 The monitor destination IP address or address:port for a user defined monitor is used mainly for setting up a node alias for the monitor to check.
 All nodes associated with that monitor will be marked down if the alias node (destination IP address:port) is marked down.
 See also node alias.

 You create a monitor instance when a health monitor is associated with a node, node address, or port.
 It is the monitor instance that actually performs the health check, not the monitor.